Inspecting Your Tile – Some pointers that you may not have considered

 These situations are rare, but not too rare.
 If an ordering error has bumped your installation date back, let us know immediately.
 This will allow us to prioritize you on our schedule and it will give us notice so we can temporarily fill your spot.
 We are accustomed to dealing with scheduling surprises in the Construction Industry.

 Our delivery fee is based on anticipated time for wait, loading, checking inventory, and on current fuel prices.
-We offer delivery as a courtesy, but encourage our clients to check with their vendor to see who provides most cost effective delivery option.
-Although we charge a flat fee per pickup, your vendor may charge a variable fee.
-Vendors often base their delivery fees on distance from their central warehouse, hourly unloading rate and size or weight of order.
-We are usually less expensive than most vendors.
-Our delivery fee is not intended to make a profit, but rather to cover the time and expenses incurred.
+We offer delivery as a courtesy, but encourage our clients to check with their vendor to see who provides the best delivery option for them.
 Please remember, an average car can hold up to about 150 SF of tile in the trunk.
 If your order is less than this, you may consider picking it up yourself.

 Don’t confuse “freight” with “delivery.”
 If you see a “freight” fee on your invoice from your tile vendor, this means you purchased something they do not stock.
 “Freight” refers to the transport (usually by truck) from the vendor’s supplier to the vendor’s warehouse or showroom.
 Most vendors will not drop ship the tile directly from their supplier to your home.
 The reason for this is that the vendor must inspect each order before you (or we) can pick it up.

 Occasionally, your vendor may overlook a broken or wrong tile order.
 Furthermore, nobody is familiar with each and every piece of inventory in the warehouse.
-This is why it is so important that you inspect your order before we pick it up.
-Only you will recognize and remember what you ordered.
+This is why it is so important that you inspect your order before it’s installed.
+Only you will recognize and know what you ordered and anticipated.
 The warehouse personnel will not.
-Always have your control sample available to match up to your tile order when it’s in.
+Try to have your control sample available to match up to your tile order when it’s in.
 The warehouse will only check that the order matches the packaging on the box (most of the time).
 If you feel your order is wrong or the “dye lot” does not match what you had ordered, let the vendor’s order department know immediately.
 If you didn’t order a control sample, ask to compare a piece of tile from your order with a sample tile or sample board you were shown when you ordered.

 Remember to keep your mind open if the tile does not match your control sample.
 It is more important that your tile order matches well with the area where it’s going to be installed, than it match exactly to the control sample.
 Most importantly, make sure you are happy with your order BEFORE it gets installed.